socrate-01/AI-Tools-Roadmap/README.md

 License

-This project is released under the MIT License — free to use, modify, and distribute.
+This project is released under the MIT License — free to use, modify and distribute.